emqx/emqx-exporter/examples/k8s/README.md

               memory: 20Mi
 ```

+> Set the arg "--emqx.nodes" to the service name that creating by operator for exposing 18083 port.
+Check out the service name by call `kubectl get svc`.

 Save the yaml content to file `emqx-exporter.yaml`, paste your new creating API key and secret, then apply it
 ```shell
 kubectl apply -f emqx-exporter.yaml